zx0223winner/HSDSnake/docs/usage.md

 ## hsdecipher statistcs

-`Purpose`: This step is to generate https://github.com/zx0223winner/HSDecipher#2-whats-hsdecipher
+`Purpose`: This step is to calculate the statistics of HSDs via using a variety of HSDFinder thresholds. https://github.com/zx0223winner/HSDecipher#2-whats-hsdecipher

 `scripts`: shell script